Lawndale Basin Sewer Rehabilitation

 Funds from the American Rescue Plan also are commonly referred to as state and local fiscal recovery funds.
 The federal government allocated funds to other units of government to address local impacts brought on by the COVID-19 pandemic.
 The Hillsborough Board of Commissioners decided to spend its allocation to address some necessary water and sewer improvement projects.
 For additional information on Hillsborough's allocation and use of American Rescue Plan funds, see the Budget page on this website.

-The town will be opening a bid process to select a contractor to perform the work.
-The project is expected to start in the summer months.
+The town has opened a bid process to select a contractor to perform the work.
+The project is expected to start in Fall 2023.

 The rehabilitation project is a result of a study conducted in 2022 in which the town used a camera to view sewers in the Lawndale Basin, blew smoke in the sewers, and put dye in certain sewers to look at conditions and trace connections from homes.